brunoluiz/imagewand/README.md

 # To-do

-- Publish on GH Pages or something similar
+- Publish on GH Pages or Vercel
+- Understand the difference between `worker` x `standard`, as it seems `standard` is not blocking the render anymore

 # References